SITCOMTN-081

 Identification of events#

-These oscillation events were originally discovered by visual inspection of the measured forces on the hardpoint actuators during a slew.
-This data can be accessed in the EFD under the table lsst.sal.MTM1M3.hardpointActuatorData with the columns starting with measuredForce.
-To identify the oscillation events during a slew we used a rolling standard deviation of the measured force on each of the six hardpoints.
-A 2 second window was used for the rolling and all peaks with a standard deviation above 100 N were flagged.
-Next, for each hardpoint individually peaks within 2 seconds were combined in order to only flag once on each potential oscillation event.
-Then, we used a 4-second window to combine peaks across hardpoints only keeping events that are detected in more than 4 of the hardpoints.
+Re-occuring oscilations in the M1M3 mirror cell + mirror system were identified, initially, through visual inspection of the measured forces on the hardpoint actuators during a slew.
+These hardpont force telemetries can be accessed in the EFD under the table lsst.sal.MTM1M3.hardpointActuatorData with the columns starting with measuredForce.
+After the inital identification of a subset of these events we developed a heuristic method to more systematically search for them.
+We compute a rolling standard deviation of the measured force on each of the six hardpoints using a 2 second window.
+Then, we flag all times where the rolling standard deviation was above 100 N. Next, for each hardpoint individually peaks within 2 seconds were accociated into a single detection in order to only flag once on each potential oscillation event.
+Finally, we used a 4-second window to combine detections across hardpoints only keeping events that are detected in more than 4 of the hardpoints.
+This method, is fairly complete in flagging oscillitory events, but reqires a fair amount of visual inspection to remove false positives.

 An example of how oscillation events are identified is shown in figure 1.